What is Epididymitis?

 If you have recurrent urinary tract infections or other risk factors for epididymitis, your doctor may go over additional methods of preventing a recurrence with you.

-What is the epididymitis treatment?
+What is the Epididymitis treatment?

-Treating epididymitis and epididymo-orchitis necessitates antibiotics.
-When a sexually transmitted infection is identified as the cause, your partner must undergo treatment as well.
+sexually transmitted infection is identified as the cause, your partner must undergo treatment as well.
 It's essential to finish the full course of antibiotics prescribed by your physician, even if you begin feeling better ahead of schedule.

 You're likely to notice an improvement in your condition within 48 to 72 hours of starting antibiotic treatment.
 To alleviate discomfort, consider lying down, using a jockstrap for scrotal support, applying cold packs, or consuming analgesics.
 Your healthcare provider will likely schedule a follow-up visit to verify the infection has been fully cleared.
 Surgical intervention might be needed to drain an abscess if one forms.
 Additionally, if physical abnormalities are the root of the epididymitis, partially or fully removing the epididymis through surgery (epididymectomy) might become necessary.

-Book Free Appointment
+Book an Appointment

 Frequently Asked Questions

 Yes, it can often be effectively cured with the appropriate medical treatment, primarily antibiotics.
-Completing the entire prescribed antibiotic course is crucial to ensure the infection is entirely eliminated.
+Completing the entire prescribed antibiotic course is crucial to ensure the infection is eliminated.

 The duration of epididymitis pain varies among individuals.
 If diagnosed and treated promptly, the pain and discomfort can start improving within a few days to a week.
 However, complete relief may take a few weeks.